Home / Itinerary

 We will spend the entire day birding at one of China’s most fascinating sites—Balang Mountain.
 As the first high peak rising between the Sichuan Basin and the Qinghai-Tibetan Plateau, Balang Mountain marks an important ethnic boundary and, due to its varied topography, supports a rich diversity of flora and fauna.

-Our focus will be on alpine species such as Chinese Monal, White-eared Pheasant, Chestnut-throated Partridge, and Blood Pheasant, alongside other remarkable birds including Firethroat, Eurasian Sparrowhawk, Himalayan Vulture, Lammergeier (Bearded Vulture)., Golden Eagle, Himalayan Buzzard, Red-billed Chough, Snow Pigeon, Chinese Fulvetta, Streaked Rosefinch, Dark-breasted Rosefinch, Dark-rumped Rosefinch, Crimson-browed Finch, Common Rosefinch, Himalayan Beautiful Rosefinch, Pink-rumped Rosefinch, Kessler's Thrush (White-backed Thrush)., Sichuan Thrush, Grey-backed Shrike, Himalayan Bluetail, Rufous-vented Tit, Sichuan Tit, Asian House Martin, Alpine Leaf Warbler, Giant Laughingthrush, Collared Grosbeak, Rufous-breasted Accentor, Blue-fronted Redstart, and White-throated Redstart.
+Our focus will be on alpine species such as Chinese Monal, White-eared Pheasant, Chestnut-throated Monal Partridge, and Blood Pheasant, alongside other remarkable birds including Firethroat, Eurasian Sparrowhawk, Himalayan Vulture, Lammergeier (Bearded Vulture), Golden Eagle, Himalayan Buzzard, Red-billed Chough, Snow Pigeon, Chinese Fulvetta, Streaked Rosefinch, Dark-breasted Rosefinch, Dark-rumped Rosefinch, Crimson-browed Finch, Common Rosefinch, Himalayan Beautiful Rosefinch, Pink-rumped Rosefinch, Kessler's Thrush (White-backed Thrush), Sichuan Thrush, Grey-backed Shrike, Himalayan Bluetail, Rufous-vented Tit, Sichuan Tit, Asian House Martin, Alpine Leaf Warbler, Giant Laughingthrush, Collared Grosbeak, Rufous-breasted Accentor, Blue-fronted Redstart, and White-throated Redstart.

 Day 13: Wolong to Maerkang (5.5hrs, 1600-4100-2700m).